Local Physical Indicators

 Hypoxia

 While seasonal upwelling delivers nutrients to the photic zone triggering phytoplankton blooms, the upwelling circulation also delivers water to the continental shelf that has low oxygen concentration.
-Following a phytoplankton bloom, the decomposing phytoplankton further draw down the oxygen on the continental shelf, creating regions that can be hypoxic.
+Following a phytoplankton bloom, the decomposing phytoplankton further consume available oxygen over the continental shelf, creating regions that can become hypoxic.

 Hypoxia is common in bottom waters across the continental shelf off Oregon and Washington during the summer months (Figure HYP-01).
 We define hypoxia as dissolved oxygen concentrations < 1.4 ml/L (Diaz et al. 2001).
 Hypoxic waters can be lethal to benthic invertebrates and may displace bottom-dwelling fish species (Grantham et al. 2004).